 (a) Exhibits must be identified and electronically filed so as to allow the court and the parties to locate easily and refer unambiguously to a specific page of a specific exhibit.
+[Moved to Civil LR 5.1(b)(1)].

-- (b) Only exhibits that are directly germane to the matter under consideration by the court may be filed. - (c) Excerpted material must be prominently identified as such. - (d) When an exhibit cannot be filed in the electronic record, the docket must reflect the date of its filing, a brief description, and its location.
+- (b) Only exhibits that are directly germane to the matter under consideration by the court may be filed. - (c) Excerpted material must be prominently identified as such.
+[Moved to Civil LR 5.1(b)(2)]. - (d) When an exhibit cannot be filed in the electronic record, the docket must reflect the date of its filing, a brief description, and its location.
 When the exhibit is returned to the filing party's custody, the docket must reflect the return.

-CR 47.4 Notice of Supplemental Authority.
+CR 47.4 Notice of Supplemental Authority